 Molly’s Revenge is comprised of a trio of Californians who have dedicated their lives to Celtic music.
 David Brewer has been playing whistle, bodhran, and four types of bagpipes for over 20 years.
 He studied in Scotland at the Ceolas Music School in South Uist under the tutelage of some of the best pipers in the world.
 His authentic and unique style of playing has earned him the reputation of being one of the most accomplished pipers on the West Coast.
 John Weed is a classically-trained violinist who switched to playing Irish fiddle about 20 years ago.
 John lived in Ireland in 2000 and taught fiddle workshops at the Flowing Tide International Music School in Doonbeg, County Clare.
 He attended the Frankie Kennedy Winter School in Dunlewey, County Donegal where he has studied with Ciaran O’Maonaigh and Dermot Mcloughlin.
 In recent years his fiddling has grown to include American, Quebecois, and Swedish fiddle styles.
 Guitarist Stuart Mason has been collecting and performing traditional music for over 40 years.
 He has appeared on stage from Ireland to China performing Celtic, old-time, bluegrass, and his own compositions, which have won awards from the West Coast Songwriters Association.
 He also leads workshops and classes in traditional music techniques at music festivals and camps.
 As always for this special Christmas show, they will have a wonderful female singer joining them.
 We will let you know as soon as her name is announced.
 John Doyle, founding member of the great Irish/American band, Solas said, “They bring to the music a vital and joyous creativity that excites even the hardest of hearts.”
 Don’t miss this very special show!

 Tickets are $25 for adults and $5 for children and Caltech students.
 They are available at the Caltech Ticket Office by calling (626) 395-4652 and at the Caltech Ticket Office at 1200 E. California Boulevard in Pasadena (Southeast corner of Wilson Avenue).
 Their usual hours are 10:00 a.m. to 4:30 p.m., Monday through Friday.
 Tickets are sold for face value if you come to the Ticket Office.
-There are fees for phone orders by credit/debit card and for online tickets as well.
-You can also buy tickets at the door on the night of the show with no additional fees.
+There are fees for phone orders by credit/debit card and for online tickets as well, which you can buy here until midnight, Dec.
+18. Fees are higher online, especially multiple tickets, because there is a charge on each individual ticket.
+You can also buy tickets at the door on the night of the show with no fees at all.
 We begin admitting people into the auditorium at about 7:15 PM.

 The show will be in Ramo Auditorium, which is located at the southern end of Baxter, the eastern building of the two identical buildings on either side of the “Beckman Mall”, the grassy area south of the round, white Beckman Auditorium.
 If you know where Beckman Institute is, we’ll have signs leading you to Ramo, and if you don’t, check out this map, find building 77 and Ramo is at the bottom end.
 The round map on this page might help you visualize the building better.
 In this larger hall, a sold out show is unlikely.